kontainapp/guide/getting_started/windows.md

 ### Run Vagrant VM
 After installing Vagrant, we can now use it to run a Ubuntu 20.10 Linux VM.

-To run a Vagrant VM, you can download
+To run a Vagrant VM, you need to first launch the Windows Command Prompt in Administrative mode as shown in the screenshot below:
 ![starting cmd terminal](/images/run_cmd_prompt.jpg)

+Below we show the steps we use to run a Vagrant VM with Kontain on Windows:

 ```bash
 C:\Users\user> mkdir kontain